nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Tasks that are past their deadline can still be added since overdue tasks might have to be completed still.

-The following scenarios should not happen for your command to run successfully:
+<div markdown="span" class="alert alert-warning">:exclamation: The following scenarios should not happen for your command to run successfully:</div>

 - If the description of the task is empty.
 - If the deadline of the task is empty.
 - The deadline of the task is not in dd-mm-yyyy format.

 Example:

 * `addT d/buy milk D/12-09-2022` will add the task "buy milk" with deadline 12 September 2022.